zsusag/GrinHC/README.md

 # GrinHC --- Zachary J. Susag
 A compiler written in [Haskell](https://www.haskell.org) for the CSC-312 course at Grinnell College during the Spring 2018 semester.
-Currently, it doesn't compile anything but will eventually compile LISP style code.

 ## Supported Grammar
 Currently, GrinHC supports only the following grammar: